techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (302)
 Which is four-step approach to help you organize your GUI thinking.
 (Choose one.)

-a.
-Identify needed components.
+A. Identify needed components.
 Isolate regions of behavior.
 Sketch the GUI.
 Choose layout managers.

-b.
-Choose layout managers.
+B. Choose layout managers.
 Identify needed components.
 Isolate regions of behavior.
 Sketch the GUI.

-c.
-Identify needed components.
+C. Identify needed components.
 Choose layout managers.
 Isolate regions of behavior.
-Sketch the GUI. d.
+Sketch the GUI.

+D.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: